-HIST 1492 GLOBAL HISTORY AND CULTURAL TRADITIONS 3 hours This course comprises a wide historical survey, exploring the cultural and intellectual traditio and culture. ns of our global society HIST 1663 NORTH CAROLINA HISTORY 3 hours
+HIST 1492 GLOBAL HISTORY AND CULTURAL TRADITIONS 3 hours This course comprises a wide historical survey, exploring the cultural and intellectual traditions of our ur global society and culture.

-A study of the history of North Carolina from the founding of the colony to the present.
+HIST 1663 NORTH CAROLINA HISTORY A study of the history of North Carolina from the founding of the colony to the present.